 Packed into every issue of The Senior Paper is a treasure trove of information and rich history.
 The good, bad, highs, and lows of life are presented unvarnished by the people who experienced them, and are wrapped around treasured photographic memories of past and present day.

-We’ve heard from people in their 20s through their 50s who have told us they enjoy reading The Senior Paper because it isn’t filled with the negativity of today’s media.
+Canadians of all ages have told us they enjoy reading The Senior Paper because it isn’t filled with the negativity of today’s media.
 Instead, the stories are enjoyable and relatable across the generations.

 The Senior Paper also serves as a bridge between the generations.
 People have learned about their parents and grandparents from our paper.
 Several elementary schools across Canada subscribe as well.
 They’ve found The Senior Paper is a resource-filled tool for teaching kids today about days now past.